 La Niña, El Niño and Your Ski Season “Hey Ethel, you seen how fat the squirrels are this fall?
-It’s a sure sign, we’re gonna have a whopper of a winter” Yup, it’s that time of year again.
-It’s time for pro and amateurs alike to expound on their weather and climate theories.
-Honestly, I love to hear it all:… Read More
+It’s a sure sign, we’re in for a whopper of a winter” (Updated for winter 2018-19) Yup, it’s that time of year again.
+It’s time for pros and amateurs alike to expound on their weather and climate theories.
+Honestly, I love… Read More

 It’s no secret, skiers love talk about the weather and Off-Piste Mag brings you articles and winter weather details to help fuel the passion for winter weather and backcountry skiing.